Accessibility

 When defining CSS:

-Ensure the reading order of content and elements are correct when viewed without style sheets.
+Ensure the reading order of content and elements are logical when viewed without style sheets.
+Content that does not makes sense without a style sheet will also not make sense to screen reader users.

 Provide text equivalents for icon fonts.
 For example, when showing an alert or warning symbol as a font, also include text that describes the condition.
-For more information, see Icon fonts and user-defined style sheets.
+This information provides screen reader users context about the purpose of the icon.

 Ensure screen reader specific content is rendered off-screen rather than hidden or not displayed.
 For example, using position elements to render the content outside the browser window.
 This usually does not add scroll bars to the window.

-For decorative images (ones that do not provide content), use background images.
+For decorative images (ones that do not provide content), use background images so screen reader users do not have to hear it.

 Using